Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: Symplectic Gram Schmidt

-At each step of the sGS, vectors in the basis must be symplectically orthogonalized and normalized.
+At each step, vectors in the basis must be symplectically orthogonalized and normalized.
 Consider the first two vectors proposed $\mathbf{\bar{v}}_{x,1}, \mathbf{\bar{v}}_{p,1}$ corresponding to the two quadratures of the first mode.
 By symmetry, the diagonal elements of the intended inner product vanish such that only the normalization requires modification,

 Though alternate distributions of the normalization lead also to effective symplectic transformations for entanglement consolidation, the chosen symmetric distribution between the position and momentum vectors is found to have advantageous properties of numerical stability.
 For the incorporation of further vectors into the symplectically orthogonal basis, a procedure of removing projective contributions must first be performed,